-• The World Declaration on Education for all and its Framework for Action to meet Basic Learning needs, 1990(Article 3 Clause 5).
-The World Declaration on the Survival, Protection and Development of Children and the Plans of action (Outcome of the UNICEF World Summit for Children, (1990).
-The Asian and Pacific decade of Disabled Persons, 1993-2002.
-International Year of the disabled persons (IYDP, 1981) and International perspectives Dakar framework of action (2000) and Millennium development goals (2000).
+- International initiatives: - The Convention on the Rights of the Child (Article 23, 28, 29 a2, 3, 6 and 10 &12). - The World Declaration on Education for all and its Framework for Action to meet Basic Learning needs, 1990(Article 3 Clause 5). - The World Declaration on the Survival, Protection and Development of Children and the Plans of action (Outcome of the UNICEF World Summit for Children, (1990). - The Asian and Pacific decade of Disabled Persons, 1993-2002.

-National Initiatives:

-- National institutes for various disabilities. - District primary education programme (DPEP). - Sarva Shiksha Abhiyan. - Initiatives for the Gifted and Talented children. - National Curriculum Framework, 2005 NCERT - Girls Education initiatives; MahilaSamakshya, Kasturba Gandhi Balika Vidyalaya.
+- International Year of the disabled persons (IYDP, 1981) and International perspectives Dakar framework of action (2000) and Millennium development goals (2000). - National Initiatives: - National institutes for various disabilities. - District primary education programme (DPEP). - Sarva Shiksha Abhiyan. - Initiatives for the Gifted and Talented children. - National Curriculum Framework, 2005 NCERT - Girls Education initiatives; Mahila Samakshya, Kasturba Gandhi Balika Vidyalaya.

-UNIT III: Current Laws and Policy Perspectives Supporting Inclusive Education
+UNIT III Current Laws and Policy Perspectives Supporting Inclusive Education